consilience/xero-api-client/README.md

 * Locking mechanism to prevent multiple processes trying to update the OAuth token at the same time (the first should lock, refresh the token, then persist it, while the remaining processes will be signalled to fetch the fresh details).
+  This package would not do the locking, but the frmework would supply a callback to handle it.
+We just don't want to lose auhtorisation tokens on a busy service.
 * Allow injection of the URL factory.
 * Support Private and Public applications.
 * Support multiple discovery packages.